Monday, December 23, 2024

 Biomethane fits well into the EU's green transition concept, and if its biological origin is confirmed by appropriate certificates, the EU may be very interested in importing it.
 But there is one thing here too.
 This direction is very viable, but its development requires changes, time and money, says Elena Pavlenko.

-Firstly, she says, the biomethane production that already exists in Ukraine needs to be scaled up – and quickly.
+Firstly, she says, the production of biomethane, which already exists in Ukraine, needs to be scaled up - and quickly.
 And this requires changes in government regulations both to support this production and to support exports.
 According to her, both NEURC and the GTS operator are already working on this.

 Secondly, someone must finance this and support the Ukrainian business that is trying to work in this direction.